On the traces of Hawaii's past

-Once the official residence of Hawaii's monarchs, the royal palace is now visited by thousands of visitors each year.
-It stands in the middle of downtown Honolulu, surrounded by state-of-the-art skyscrapers in the Hawaii Capital Historic District, and represents the country's independence.
+Once the official residence of Hawaii's monarchs, the royal palace is visited by thousands of visitors each year.
+It stands in the middle of downtown Honolulu, surrounded by state-of-the-art skyscrapers in the Hawaii Capital Historic District.
+It represents the country's independence.

 King David Kalakaua had the palace built in 1847 and it was only after the fall of the monarchy in 1893 that the palace was no longer used as a residence but for Hawaiian government purposes.
 After the attack on Pearl Harbor, for example, the palace served as the headquarters of the U.S. Army.
 It was not until 1959 that government and state offices were relocated and the first governor of Hawaii arranged for a $7.5 million restoration of the palace.